Post by contributor Kathleen Quiring

 But did you know there are lots of good reasons to encourage your child to go barefoot?
 Not just occasionally, but as often as possible?

 It’s good for all of us, but little ones — whose bodies are growing rapidly — can especially benefit from going without shoes.
+Going barefoot is just one of the simple things to enjoy in the hot months.

 Now that the weather’s warmer, I encourage my three-year-old daughter to be barefoot pretty much all the time, as I am.
 We keep a pair of sandals for each of us in the van, to slip on before entering a store or restaurant (It can be annoying to get hassled by a store manager for being barefoot).